People fleeing Sudan face uncertain futures in Egypt, Saudi Arabia and beyond

 At the port, it was quiet.
 Families — women and children — waited patiently in line, exhausted and dragging whatever luggage and personal items they could fit in a suitcase and handbags.
 Sudanese soldiers patrolled the port, which was well-lit, unlike other parts of the country facing electricity cuts.

 U.S. Embassy officials stood off to the side, monitoring the evacuation of around 200 Americans departing that night, many of them Sudanese dual nationals.
-Other Sudanese families, some with Saudi nationality, and a handful of Chinese workers were also among the evacuees on this night.
+Other Sudanese families, some with Saudi nationality, and a handful of Chinese workers were also among the evacuees.

 Sulafa Abdelrahman, with her daughter and three grandchildren, was heading toward a tugboat to take them to a Saudi warship waiting in the distance.
 It was one of two Saudi naval vessels evacuating people that evening.